seanorourke7/RPSLS/README.md

 ## Credits

-Most of what I learned for this project came from the Love-Maths project from code institute.
+Most of what I learned for this project came from the Love-Maths , and Love-Running projects from code institute.
 I used slack, youtube and other online resources to help with some code specifics.

+The Alert box code was sourced from SweetAlert2

 ### Content